-Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the September 2020 Regents meeting.
+The proposed amendment was presented to the Full Board for adoption as an emergency action at the June 2020 meeting of the Board of Regents, effective July 1, 2020.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the September 14-15, 2020 Regents meeting.
 Furthermore, pursuant to SAPA 203(1), the earliest effective date of the proposed rule, if adopted at the September meeting would be September 30, 2020, the date the Notice of Adoption would be published in the State Register.
+However, the June emergency rule will expire on September 7, 2020.
+If the rule were to lapse, it would impact the ability to conform the Regulations of the Commissioner of Education to the national CPA exam standards.

-Therefore, emergency action is necessary at the June 2020 meeting for the preservation of the general welfare in order to immediately conform the Regulations of the Commissioner of Education to the national CPA exam standards, which become effective July 1, 2020.
+Therefore, a second emergency action is necessary at the July 2020 meeting for the preservation of the general welfare in order to immediately conform the Regulations of the Commissioner of Education to the national CPA exam standards, which became effective July 1, 2020, and to ensure that the emergency action taken at the June 2020 meeting remains in effect until the proposed rule can be permanently adopted.

 It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the September 2020 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.
-It is anticipated that an additional emergency action will be presented for adoption at the July meeting.